-The course of the coronavirus pandemic in the UK is shown below in a single chart summarising key metrics downloaded from the UK coronavirus Dashboard, this was updated weekly on Thursdays until 14th December 2023.
-Subsequent data has been downloaded from the UKHSA data dashboard.
+The course of the coronavirus pandemic in the UK over four years from March 2020 until March 2024 is shown below in a single chart summarising key metrics downloaded from the UK coronavirus Dashboard, this was updated weekly on Thursdays until 14th December 2023.
+Subsequent data was downloaded from the UKHSA data dashboard.
+The data may also be visualised as an animation.

 The Current Situation